||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "If you can be Merlin, I can be king!" the boy said defiantly.

 There was a loud clunk from the anvil.
-Artorius shrieked, toppled from the stone and suddenly found himself lying on his back in the snow.
+Artorius shrieked, fell away from the stone and suddenly found himself lying on his back in the snow.
 Several dizzy moments passed before he realised that the blade, no longer stuck, had remained in his grasp as he fell.

-"Drop the sword!" demanded Vali, skidding to a halt before him.
+"Hand it over!" demanded Vali, skidding to a halt before him.
 His false beard had worked loose and hung at an angle from his stubbly chin.
-"It is not for you!"
+"That blade is not for you!"

-"How dare you speak to a king in such manner!" exclaimed Lilith, stepping from the shadows of the temple.
+"How dare you address your king in such manner!" exclaimed Lilith, stepping from the shadows of the temple.
 Jizo brought her Cretaceous pantomime to a close and followed.

 "King?" retorted Vali, looking down at the fallen boy.
 "Him?"